silentbicycle/theft/doc/forking.md

 ## Timeouts

-If forking is enable, the `.timeout` field can be used to configure a timeout for each property trial (in milliseconds).
+If forking is enabled, the `.timeout` field can be used to configure a timeout for each property trial (in milliseconds).
 If `.timeout` is nonzero, theft will `kill(2)` the child process if the test does not complete within the timeout.
 The `kill` signal defaults to `SIGTERM`,